skl3/ml-test-trading-bots/README.md

 * Round Turns
   * profit and loss for a complete daily trade
 * Sharpe Ratio
-  *Vvalue describing how much excess return you are receiving for the extra volatility that you endure for holding a risker asset
+  * value describing how much excess return you are receiving for the extra volatility that you endure for holding a risker asset

 Read more about Sharpe Ratios at <http://www.investopedia.com/articles/07/sharpe_ratio.asp>